pingcap/docs-cn/dashboard/dashboard-ops-security.md

     >
     > TiDB, TiKV, and other components need to communicate with the PD component through the PD client port, so do not block access to the internal network between components.
 Otherwise, the cluster will become unavailable.

-+ See [Use TiDB Dashboard through Reverse Proxy](/dashboard/dashboard-ops-reverse-proxy.md) to learn how to configure the reverse proxy to safely provide the TiDB Dashboard service on another port to the external network.
++ See [Use TiDB Dashboard behind a Reverse Proxy](/dashboard/dashboard-ops-reverse-proxy.md) to learn how to configure the reverse proxy to safely provide the TiDB Dashboard service on another port to the external network.

 ### How to open access to TiDB Dashboard port when deploying multiple PD instances